buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Self
 * **Duration**: 1 hour

 You change your appearance, along with the appearance of your clothes, armor, weapons, and other belongings on your person, until the spell ends or until you use an Action to dismiss it.
 You can appear 30 centimeters shorter or taller, thin, fat, or in between.
-You can't change your body type, so you must adopt a form that has the same basic arrangement of limbs.
+You can' \*\*t change your body type, so you must adopt a form that has the same basic arrangement of limbs.
 Otherwise, the extent of the illusion is up to your imagination.

 The changes created by this spell fail to hold up to physical inspection.
 For example, if you use this spell to add a hat to your outfit, objects pass through the hat, and anyone who touches it would feel nothing and would end up touching your head and hair.
 If you use this spell to appear thinner than you are, the hand of someone who reaches out to touch you would bump into you while it was seemingly still in midair.
-To discern that you are disguised, a creature can use 2 Actions to inspect your appearance and must succeed on an Awareness check +4 against your spell's Save DC.
+To discern that you are disguised, a creature can use 2 Actions to inspect your appearance and must succeed on an Awareness check +4 against your spell' \*\*s Save DC.

 ### Disintegrate